Danville police seeking public's help in locating missing 12-year-old girl

 UPDATE: The Danville Metropolitan Police Department updated its Facebook page with the following statement, “We are VERY grateful to report that this juvenile has been located safely.
 We appreciate the assistance from our community!
 Your outpouring of support has been overwhelming!
 We are lucky to serve a community that is always willing and able to step up in times of need.”

 DANVILLE, Ind.
-(WISH) — The Danville Metropolitan Police Department is requesting assistance from the public in locating a missing 12-year-old girl.
+(WISH) — The Danville Metropolitan Police Department is requesting assistance from the public in locating missing 12-year-old Abigail Jay Bastin.

-A Facebook post identified her as Abigail Jay Bastin or Bastain.
-It was spelled both ways in the Facebook post.
-News 8 was unable to reach the Danville public information officer to determine which last name is correct.

 The last known contact with Abigail was at 7:35 p.m.
 Wednesday in the 100 block of Eastwood Drive at the East Main Apartments in Danville.